blueshed/chat/readme.md

     """ build & run our docker server """
     ctx.run('docker-compose build')
     ctx.run('docker-compose up')
+    ctx.run('docker-compose down')
 ```

 Calling `inv docker` will build, test it all, and then run the docker
 container.
-You should see the chat site as [http://localhost:8080](http://localhost:8080).
+You should see the chat site at [http://localhost:8080](http://localhost:8080).

 For every choice made here there are a myriad of alternatives available.
 These
 are merely the expression of what has stuck with me through my practice.
 As I continue to